 2. Physical and Emotional Changes

-Sleeplessness during pregnancy can also be caused by various physical and emotional changes like not finding a comfortable position to sleep well, leg cramps, nasal congestion, heartburn, shortness of breath, increased heart rate, backaches, anxiety and Restless Legs Syndrome (RLS), a condition that gives an uncomfortable tingling sensation in your legs are some of the causes for sleeplessness.
+Sleeplessness during pregnancy can also be caused by various physical and emotional changes, like not finding a comfortable position to sleep well, leg cramps, nasal congestion, heartburn, shortness of breath, increased heart rate, backaches, anxiety, and Restless Legs Syndrome (RLS), a condition that gives an uncomfortable tingling sensation in your legs.

 Pressure on the bladder due to the growing foetus and belly can cause frequent urination and discomfort that affects sleep.